-Emphasis: Music
+EMPHASIS: Music

-Degree: Associate in Music - DTA/MRP
+DEGREE: Associate in Music - DTA/MRP

 PURPOSE: The Associate in Music degree is for students who plan to transfer to a four-year college or university to pursue a bachelor's degree in with a major in music.
 This degree provides a solid liberal arts foundation, in addition to the courses required to complete the first two years of a bachelor's degree in music.

 Students who complete the Associate in Music degree, who have also met any specific institutional GPA, performance, and audition requirements, will be regarded as having met the minimum preparation for consideration for admission to a baccalaureate Music program.
 Baccalaureate institutions will apply the 101-104 quarter credits required to the credits required in the bachelor's degree, subject to institutional policy on the transfer of lower division credits.

-Fall Quarter, First Year MUSC& 141 Music Theory I MUSC 151 Functional Piano I Applied Music (course number varies) Ensemble (course number varies) Social Science Distribution 1 1 2 Winter Quarter, First Year ENGL& 101 English Composition I MUSC& 142 Music Theory II 5 1 1 Spring Quarter, First Year ENGL& 102 Composition II MATH& 107 Math in Society MUSC& 143 Music Theory III MUSC 153 Functional Piano III Applied Music (course number varies) Ensemble (course number varies) 5 5 1 Fall Quarter, Second Year MUSC& 241 Music Theory IV 2 5 Winter Quarter, Second Year MUSC& 242 Music Theory V Applied Music (course number varies) Ensemble (course number varies) Health and Fitness Distribution 1 2 3 Spring Quarter, Second Year MUSC& 243 Music Theory VI 1 2 5
+Fall Quarter, First Year MUSC 1 1 2 Winter Quarter, First Year ENGL& 101 English Composition I MUSC& 142 Music Theory II MUSC 152 Functional Piano II Applied Music (course number varies) Ensemble (course number varies) Natural Science Distribution 5 1 1 2 Spring Quarter, First Year ENGL& 102 Composition II 1 1 Fall Quarter, Second Year MUSC& 241 Music Theory IV 1 2 5 Winter Quarter, Second Year MUSC& 242 Music Theory V Applied Music (course number varies) Ensemble (course number varies) Health and Fitness Distribution Social Science Distribution 1 2 3 Spring Quarter, Second Year MUSC& 243 Music Theory VI 1 2 5

-- Students must place into MUSC& 141 or take MUSC 100 before MUSC& 141. - At least one Natural Science Distribution class must include a lab component.
+^{} Students must place into MUSC& 141 or take MUSC 100 before MUSC& 141.

+^{} At least one Natural Science Distribution class must include a lab component.

-NATURAL RESOURCE MANAGEMENT
+NATURAL RESOURCES MANAGEMENT

-Emphasis: Forestry, Fisheries, Wildlife Management
+EMPHASIS: Forestry, Fisheries, Wildlife Management DEGREE: Associate in Arts